BX-Coding/python-lsp-server-docker/readme.md

 In the demo-project subfolder, there is a simple react app that you can use to test the websocket URL of the container.
 To run the demo project, cd into the demo-project folder, install the dependencies with ``npm install`` then ```npm start``` to start the app.
 In App.js, change the const serverUri to the websocket uri which should be on port 8000.

+# Current status

+- All functionalties work except lint on button click